-Step 2 - collecting information and assessing impact

-5. Who have you consulted and engaged with so far about this change, and what did they tell you?
+4. Who are the main customers, users, partners, colleagues or groups affected by this decision?
+The policy guidance on iDerby will be updated and both the policy and guidance will be communicated to all colleagues.
+Training and advice will be provided to managers by HR, including support and coaching for Investigating Officers.
+Colleagues can also contact the Employee Assistance Programme to access services to support their wellbeing; such as counselling.
+Managers may also refer colleagues to Occupational Health.
+All Council employees are affected by this policy except for Chief Officers.
+Governing Bodies of Community and Voluntary Controlled Schools are required to adopt this policy for all employees within their delegated powers and includes all Council school colleagues.
+Ste ep 2 - collecting information and assessing impact Who have you consulted and engaged with so far about this change, and what did they tell you?
 Who else do you plan to consult with? - tell us here how you did this consultation and how you made it accessible for the equality groups, such as accessible locations, interpreters and translations, accessible documents.
 Draft policy and draft EIA will be circulated to our employee networks for their comments.

-HR will consult with trade union colleagues via the Policy Working Group.
+HR have consulted with trade union colleagues via the Policy Working Group.
 The policy will also be presented to the Personnel Committee and to Corporate Day of Business for approval.
 Each year we analyse our equality employment statistics and record disciplinaries and dismissals by equality group.
 The policy wording has been run through the accessibility checker on Microsoft Word and no issues have been identified.

-HR will work with the Equality and Diversity team to ensure the policy is available, on request, in a range of formats, for example large print, braille and translation to other languages.
-HR will also produce an updated BSL video and an easy read version of the Disciplinary Policy.
+HR will work with the Equality and Diversity team to ensure the policy is available, on request, in a range of formats, for example easy read version, large print, braille and translation to other languages.
+HR will also produce an updated BSL video.